ThalesGroup/CipherTrust_Application_Protection/crypto/csharp/README.md

   * This sample shows how to perform *crypto operations* (Encrypt and Decrypt) using **FPE**.
 * CryptoOpECSignVerify.cs
   * This sample shows how to perform *sign data and verify signed data* using **EC** key.
+* CryptoOpFpeWithEncoding.cs
+  * This sample shows how to encrypt and decrypt data using FPE Unicode with different Encodings

 ## Prerequisites:
 In order to run C# samples,